Curtis's Botanical Magazine: History and profile

 Joseph Dalton Hooker followed his father, becoming the Director of Kew Gardens in 1865, and editor of its magazine.
 Fitch resigned from the magazine in 1877 following a dispute with Hooker—for whom Fitch had been preparing illustrations for several books—and Hooker's daughter Harriet Anne Hooker Thiselton-Dyer stepped in.
 She rendered almost 100 illustrations for publication during the period 1878–1880, helping to keep the magazine viable until the next principal artist, Matilda Smith took over as lead illustrator.

 Like Thiselton-Dyer, Smith was brought to the magazine by Hooker, who was her cousin.
 Between 1878 and 1923 Smith drew over 2,300 plates for Curtis's.
 Her exceptional contribution was to see her become the first botanic artist of Kew, and she was later made an associate of the Linnean Society—the second woman to have achieved this.
 The scientific value of the figures and illustration, a source of pride and notability for the magazine, required the careful training of the illustrators.
 The artist worked closely with the botanist to depict a specimen, the use of exploded details surrounding the depiction gave the volumes practical appeal to botanists, horticulturalists, and gardeners.

 The magazine is the greatest serial of botanical illustration yet produced, the consistent quality of the journal's plates and authority make this the most widely cited work of its kind.
 Other 19th century artists who contributed largely to the magazine include Augusta Innes Withers and Anne Henslow Barnard, Joseph Dalton Hooker's sister-in-law, who was active in the period 1879–1894.
 The hand-coloured plates were a labor-intensive process, but this tradition was continued by another principal illustrator, Lilian Snelling (1879–1972), from 1921 until 1948 A photomechanical process was implemented after this time.
-In 1921, Lilian Snelling, took over as chief illustrator on the magazine, a position she held until 1952, producing over 830 paintings and plates during her tenure From 1929, she was assisted by Stella Ross-Craig, a talented illustrator and botanist who remained at Kew until the 1960s, contributing 3000 illustrations to many publications including Curtis's.
+In 1921, Lilian Snelling, took over as chief illustrator on the magazine, a position she held until 1952, producing over 830 paintings and plates during her tenure.
+From 1929, she was assisted by Stella Ross-Craig, a talented illustrator and botanist who remained at Kew until the 1960s, contributing 3000 illustrations to many publications including Curtis's.

 It has been published continuously ever since, with a change of name to The Kew Magazine from 1984 to 1994.
-In 1995 the name reverted to that of the widely cited, Curtis's Botanical Magazine.
-It continues to be published by the Royal Botanic Gardens, Kew as a publication for those interested in horticulture, ecology or botanical illustration.
+In 1995 the name reverted to the widely cited Curtis's Botanical Magazine.
+It continues to be published by the Royal Botanic Gardens, Kew, as a publication for those interested in horticulture, ecology or botanical illustration.